6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 I think most people are staying, especially the IT companies, because now it doesn’t matter where you are.
 It’s less probable that people will move to Wrocław unless there are less restrictive conditions to work, as in the neighboring countries.

-Who are the key startup people in your city (e.g. investors, founders, lawyers, designers)?
+Who are the key startup people in your city (e.g., investors, founders, lawyers, designers)?

 We think that we are one of the most active investors in Wrocław, as well as VentureInc, Fidiasz.